Raviegupta/Namaste-Reac/Assignments/Assignments_01.md

     - <img src="https://www.baeldung.com/wp-content/uploads/sites/4/2021/11/Framework-and-Library.png" alt="Inversion Of Control" width="400"/>
     - When an application code uses a library, we developer writing the code is in the charge of application flow. **This means we developer decides when to call the library.**
     Whereas when we uses a framework, **the framework decides when to call the library.**

+3. Library:- facilates Program Binding.
+It Provide `reusable function` to our code. <br>
+    Framework:- easy to create & deploy application.
+It provides ready to use **tools, standard templates & policies for fast application process.**

+---